 Our past and our families are an important part of our stories, but your therapist will follow your lead when it comes to bringing these things into the room.
 Even though these are important parts to explore, we believe it's just as necessary to give the present and future attention too.

 How Much Does Therapy Cost?

 Session rates vary by provider.
 We set our fees as we do so that we can offer you therapy with skilled clinicians who have had specialized training.
 We also want to provide you with high quality, personalized care that cannot be delivered by an over-scheduled, under-paid clinician.
-Please know that some of our therapists accept CareFirst BCBS plans and all therapist can provide clinical receipts for possible reimbursement.
+Our therapists are in network with CareFirst BCBS and Cigna/Evernorth plans and all therapist can provide clinical receipts for possible reimbursement.

 You have the right to receive a ‘Good Faith Estimate’ explaining how much your medical care may cost.

 Under the law, health care providers need to give patients who do not have insurance, or who are not using insurance, a cost estimate of the bill for medical items and services.